 Frequency range 1260 – 1270 MHz is allowed for amateur satellite service on a secondary basis (other secondary assignments have priority above the amateur satellite service), link direction: earth to space.

 The frequencies are checked for conformance with the radio amateur’s own band plan during the application phase; exceptions are only accepted in well-found cases.
-In the case of ATV applications, the centre frequency affects the available bandwidth: while operation in the middle of the sub-band (1280 MHz) can be granted with a bandwidth up to 16 MHz, on the centre frequency 1288 MHz one only apply for up to 8 MHz and on centre frequency 1291 MHz the operation is limited to a maximum bandwidth of 6 MHz.
+In the case of ATV applications, the centre frequency affects the available bandwidth: while operation in the middle of the sub-band (1280 MHz) can be granted with a bandwidth up to 16 MHz, on the centre frequency 1288 MHz one only applies for up to 8 MHz and on centre frequency 1291 MHz the operation is limited to a maximum bandwidth of 6 MHz.

 The mandatory license for a new station is limited to one year.
 This gives some additional flexibility in case of issues.
 After the first year, the license holder can apply for a renewal of the license which is then given for three years.
 The licenses can be renewed on application.